torleifg/bookquest/README.md

 # Semantic & Full-Text Search Engine for Books

-This repository contains code and resources to run a semantic and full-text search engine for books.
+This repository contains code and resources to run a hybrid (semantic and full-text) search engine for books.
 It utilizes text embeddings and supports harvesting book metadata from various sources, using international standards like MARC21 and ONIX 3.

-The application leverages **Multilingual-E5-small** for generating text embeddings and **PostgreSQL** with **pgvector** as vector store.
+The application leverages **Multilingual-E5-small** for generating text embeddings and **PostgreSQL** with **pgvector** as database and vector store.
 This provides multilingual semantic search capabilities.

 ## Technologies